Liang Court (Now CanningHill Piers)

 Liang Court: Restructuring

 In the earlier years of Liang Court’s inception, the local MRT network wasn’t that well developed and Clarke Quay was nowhere where it is today.
-Although the mall had a following from the Japanese expatriate community, it wasn’t quite sufficient to keep it going as general footfall wasn’t ideal.
+Although the mall had a following from Japanese expatriates, it wasn’t quite sufficient to keep it going as general footfall wasn’t ideal.

 After a good 19 year run, Daimaru had to throw in the towel in 2003 and close off their outlet as sales wasn’t quite keeping up.
 It was also in this year that Daimaru posted a 1.7% reduction in net profit as compared to a year earlier.

-Taking over the role of anchor supermarket tenant was Meidi-Ya, another Japanese grocery chain that also had a long history.
+Taking over the role of anchor supermarket tenant at Liang Court mall was Meidi-Ya, another Japanese grocery chain that also had a long history.

 (Meidi-Ya outlets can still be found at Millenia Walk and Great World)